Download our Corporate Plan 2019-20 (pdf 1613kb)

 Food-related public health and safety is a shared responsibility of the Australian, New Zealand and state and territory governments, industry and consumers.
 We are responsible for developing food regulatory measures, for providing information and scientific assessments and for coordinating regulatory activities in consultation with, or at the request of, Australian or New Zealand jurisdictions.

 We are a corporate entity and the Board is responsible under the

-Public Governance, Performance and Accountability Act 2013 for managing resources.
+Public Governance, Performance and Accountability Act 2013 for governing the agency.
 The Finance, Audit and Risk Management Committee advises the Board on enterprise risks.

 In our corporate operations, we have a low appetite for risk.

 The Corporate Plan provides the Board’s direction for the agency.
 These directions are reflected in key managerial and corporate documents of the agency as shown in the diagram (see PDF).

 It is incumbent on an organisation that prides itself on its evidence-based approaches to collect and report data that show how we are achieving (or not) on purpose.
 These data are referred to as performance measures.

 We have examined the expected outcomes of our agency’s activities in order to develop a suite of measures that enable us to better tell our performance stories and focus our efforts.
 The measures have been developed under seven broad areas and explicitly link into the three interdependent themes identified earlier in the document.
 Building on work undertaken during 2018–19 we are well placed to objectively demonstrate the impact of our work and identify whether or not outcomes are being achieved.
 The table below describes the performance areas and how they relate to the three themes.

 An independent contributor to a robust and agile food regulatory system

 Consumers have a high level of confidence in the safety of food.